moby/moby/docs/man/docker.1.md

 the size of images and containers.
 The default value is 10G.
 Note, thin devices are inherently "sparse", so a 10G device which is mostly empty doesn't use 10 GB of space on the pool.
-However, the filesystem will use more space for the empty case the larger the device is. **Warning**: This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
+However, the filesystem will use more space for base images the larger the device is. **Warning**: This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
 Typically, a change to this value will require additional steps to take effect: 1) stop `docker -d`, 2) `rm -rf /var/lib/docker`, 3) start `docker -d`.

-Example use: ``docker -d --storage-opt dm.basesize=20G``
+Example use: `docker -d --storage-opt dm.basesize=20G`

 #### dm.fs

 Specifies the filesystem type to use for the base device.
 The supported options are `ext4` and `xfs`.
 The default is `ext4`.

-Example use: ``docker -d --storage-opt dm.fs=xfs``
+Example use: `docker -d --storage-opt dm.fs=xfs`

 #### dm.mkfsarg

 Specifies extra mkfs arguments to be used when creating the base device.

-Example use: ``docker -d --storage-opt "dm.mkfsarg=-O ^has_journal"``
+Example use: `docker -d --storage-opt "dm.mkfsarg=-O ^has_journal"`

 #### dm.mountopt

 Specifies extra mount options used when mounting the thin devices.

-Example use: ``docker -d --storage-opt dm.mountopt=nodiscard``
+Example use: `docker -d --storage-opt dm.mountopt=nodiscard`

 #### dm.use_deferred_removal

-Enables use of deferred device removal if `libdm` and kernel driver support the mechanism.
+Enables use of deferred device removal if `libdm` and the kernel driver support the mechanism.

 Deferred device removal means that if device is busy when devices are being removed/deactivated, then a deferred removal is scheduled on device.
-And devices automatically goes away when last user of device exits.
+And devices automatically go away when last user of the device exits.

 For example, when a container exits, its associated thin device is removed.
-If that devices has leaked into some other mount namespace and can't be removed, the container exit still succeeds and this option causes the system to schedule device for deferred removal.
+If that device has leaked into some other mount namespace and can't be removed, the container exit still succeeds and this option causes the system to schedule the device for deferred removal.
 It does not wait in a loop trying to remove a busy device.

-Example use: ``docker -d --storage-opt dm.use_deferred_removal=true``
+Example use: `docker -d --storage-opt dm.use_deferred_removal=true`

 #### dm.loopdatasize

-**Note**: This option configures devicemapper loopback, which is not for production use.
+**Note**: This option configures devicemapper loopback, which should not be used in production.

 Specifies the size to use when creating the loopback file for the "data" device which is used for the thin pool.
 The default size is 100G.
-Note that the file is sparse, so it will not initially take up this much space.
+The file is sparse, so it will not initially take up this much space.

-Example use: ``docker -d --storage-opt dm.loopdatasize=200G``
+Example use: `docker -d --storage-opt dm.loopdatasize=200G`

 #### dm.loopmetadatasize

-**Note**: This option configures devicemapper loopback, which is not for production use.
+**Note**: This option configures devicemapper loopback, which should not be used in production.

 Specifies the size to use when creating the loopback file for the "metadadata" device which is used for the thin pool.
 The default size is 2G.
-Note that the file is sparse, so it will not initially take up this much space.
+The file is sparse, so it will not initially take up this much space.

-Example use: ``docker -d --storage-opt dm.loopmetadatasize=4G``
+Example use: `docker -d --storage-opt dm.loopmetadatasize=4G`

 #### dm.datadev

 (Deprecated, use `dm.thinpooldev`)

 Specifies a custom blockdevice to use for data for a Docker-managed thin pool.
-It is better to use `dm.thinpooldev` which allows LVM to control the pool.
+It is better to use `dm.thinpooldev` - see the documentation for it above for discussion of the advantages.

 #### dm.metadatadev